scientific-python/cookie/docs/pages/developers/gha_wheels.md

   CIBW_MANYLINUX_I686_IMAGE: manylinux1
 ```

-You can even put any docker image here, including [Scikit-HEP's
+You can even put any docker image here, as needed by the project.
-`skhep/manylinuxgcc-*`][manylinuxgcc] images with GCC 9.
 Note that
 manylinux1 was discontinued on Jan 1, 2022, and updates will cease whenever they
 break.
 If you always need a specific image, you can set that in the
 `pyproject.toml` file instead.